Plot time series values in a conventional calendar format

 See also

-and annotate_calendar_text()
+annotate_calendar_wd() and annotate_calendar_text() for

 annotating calendar plots.